Ireland's most cracking hotels: in a nutshell

 Farnham is a 16th century estate located in the most picturesque countryside beside the Cavan lakes.
 I had no idea how beautiful this part of the world was until we hit the road to Farnham that day.
 It’s incredibly scenic and unspoiled and the lake views are magnificent.

 To get the full experience here, you have to stay in one of the eight rooms in the old house as opposed to one of the newer rooms in the modern wing.
 In my view, if you’re staying on a 400 year old estate, you want your room to be representative of this.
 Though the modern rooms look fabulous with all mod cons, there is no comparison with the unique style of the traditional rooms.
 We stayed in the Deerpark Suite which was, without question, one of the nicest rooms I’ve ever stayed in in my life.
-I checked in while Martin was parking the car and I remember ringing him saying ‘Hurry up.
-You cannot believe the room we have”.
 The image below might give you some idea.
 Huge sash windows, a massive four-poster bed with a chaise longue at the foot, beautiful wooden floors and best of all, there was a working fireplace in the room with two armchairs on either side.
 Every evening after dinner we’d come back up to our room, light the fire and sit reading on either side.
 I can’t think of anything more blissful on a cold evening.
 We basically only left the room to use the spa and to eat.

 And then there was the bathroom.
 I’m a little bit obsessed with hotel bathrooms but when I saw the images of this room on their website, this was the only one I wanted to stay in.
 The bathroom was about half the size of the bedroom with the same beautiful wooden floors and my favourite feature always: a freestanding bath.
 Is there anything better?
 It also had ‘his and hers’ showers and stunning additional features like the delicately upholstered armchair and the marble Art Deco sink with chrome light fixtures and a round mirror.
 The whole effect was breathtaking.
 I spent a lot of time in that bathroom, lying in the bath and staring dreamily out of the huge windows which overlooked the grounds.
 It really felt like a step back in time and I wanted to stay there forever.